esx-framework/esx_core/README.md

 There is two types of accounts : shared and not shared.

 - Shared accounts dont belong to a specific user.
 Example : society account.
 - Not shared accounts are created for every user in the server.
-Example : property black money
+They are created in db when player is loaded, Example : property black money

 You must create the account in the database (addon_account) before using it :